Ajaynawalkar/Decision-Tree-ML/README.md

-# Decision-Tree-ML
+# Decision Tree ML
-- Machine Learning in Decision Tree Classifier.
+- Decision Tree Classifier Model in Machine Learning.
 - In this lab exercise, you will learn a popular machine learning algorithm, Decision Tree.
 You will use this classification algorithm to build a model from historical   data of patients, and their response to different medications.
 Then you use the trained decision tree to predict the class of a unknown patient, or to find a proper   drug for a new patient.

 ## Import the Following Libraries:
 - numpy (as np)